 According to a recent Psychology article Observant Americans may feel most comfortable seeking help outside the traditional psychological profession because mental health professionals tend to be less religious and have a deficit of spiritual training which is becoming increasingly more important to the general population.(2)

-As viewed by the PMA, “Faith Based Counseling” (FBC) focuses on the care of the whole person – mental, physical and spiritual – while maintaining ecclesiastical values.
+As viewed by the Pastoral Medical Association,(PMA,) “Faith Based Counseling” (FBC) focuses on the care of the whole person – mental, physical and spiritual – while maintaining ecclesiastical values.
 The aim of FBC is to help people regain or maintain a sense of hope for their lives founded upon their own spiritual values.

-Faith-based counselors provide mind, body, spirit integration healing and counseling services to their clients, combining theology and spirituality with theories of modern behavioral science.
+Faith-based healers provide mind, body, spirit integration, healing and counseling services to their clients, combining theology and spirituality with theories of modern behavioral science.
 Patients who seek faith-based counseling are looking for a counselor who understands the importance of their spiritual beliefs.

 People who seek FBC are searching for answers relating to life’s challenges and/or looking for meaning and value in their lives, and open to having their lives transformed and supported in a positive way by learning, acknowledging and adhering to scriptural principles.

-If you are receptive to looking at your life in a spiritual context and believe in a body mind connection then FBC may be what you need to break through stuck patterns and limiting beliefs and behavior patterns which keep you from living your life with greater meaning and fulfillment.
-As a faith based counselor, my goal is to help you learn concrete principles and skills to return you to your God given natural state of wholeness.
+If you believe in a mind /body connection and have the faith of a mustard seed you are in the right place to find a fast track to peace of mind.
+We offer religious and non religious individuals, who aare receptive to looking at life from a spiritual perspective and new way to see themselves and their challenges.
+FBC may be what you need to break through stuck limiting patterns and beliefs and behavior patterns which keep you from living your life with greater meaning and fulfillment.
+As a faith based healer and counselor, my goal is to help you learn concrete principles and skills to remove barriers and return you to your natural spiritual wisdom and God given natural state of wholeness.

 This practice is licensed by the Pastoral Medical Association